sxyazi/go-collection/README.md

 Due to Golang's support for generics, it is [not possible to define generic types in methods](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#no-parameterized-methods), so only their function implementations (which do not support chain calls) are listed below:

-- AnyGet: Gets value of arbitrary types (slices, dicts, arrays, structures, and pointers to these) in a non-strict form
+- `AnyGet` gets value of arbitrary types (slices, maps, arrays, structures, and pointers to these) in a non-strict form

   <details>
   <summary>Examples</summary>